azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 App Registrations and Service Principals must have at least two FTE Owners (SC-Alt/SAS-Alt only)

 ### Rationale
-SPNs in a subscription with access at subscription or resource group level should not have access to any External Users..
+SPNs in a subscription with access at subscription or resource group level should not have access to any External Users.

 ### Control Spec
 > **Passed:**